aspyatkin/personal-website/_posts/2018-03-28-volgactf-2018-quals-key-metrics-part-1.md

 </script>
 <br>

-And here is a comparision table:
+And here is a comparison table:

 | # | Country | Number of teams (2017) | Number of teams (2018) | Change |
 | - | ------- | ---------------------- | ---------------------- | ------ |